CarolinaCobo/puppy-rush/README.md

 * Buttons not appearing on the right place and appearing below, fixed it by adding negative margin to move it up.
 * Test reported an error because an anchor tag was wrapping the button with the image icon.
 To fix that I included a onclick event that would redirect to the desired site.
 * Some semicolons were missing on the Game JS file.
-* The test reported an error on the score was initially an h3 but as it was empty I modify it using a p tag instead, modifiying the styles on the CSS file as well.
+* The test reported an error on the score was initially an h3 but as it was empty I modify it using a p tag instead, modifying the styles on the CSS file as well.

 ### Deployment